1. basic issues

 d) An international parliamentary assembly elects a human rights body, that can decrease the participation of the population of individual states because of human rights violations.
 A sentenced state looses e.g. up to 5% yearly of the normal portion of votes of its population.
 An even greater part can be subtracted, if after this body also the parliamentary assembly supports it with a 2/3-majority.
 Members of the parliamentary assembly who have the nationality of the concerned state cannot vote.

-Variants in which the shareholders have half of the seats are mentioned
+Variants in which the shareholders have half of the seats and votes are mentioned

 - in section 3 for medium-sized companies,